 And then there are the traditions of summer, like grilling out and (my personal favorite) fireworks.
 Free outdoor movie screenings have become a tradition, too.
 Perusing the long list of movies that will soon be blasted onto huge screens across the city, I was reminded of my summer in Geneva, when my friends and I watched Top Gun on an inflatable screen set up next to Lake Geneva.
 Some summer experiences are universal (as is enthusiasm for Top Gun).

 Whether you love it or hate it, are preparing to travel far or hunker down at home, may you enjoy the pleasures of summer wherever you find them.

-If you want to travel this summer and haven’t made plans yet, you still have time to join a Mockingbird tour to Ecuador or Costa Rica!
-Check out the details on our website here!
+If you want to travel this summer and haven’t made plans yet, you still have time to join a Mockingbird tour!
+Check out the details here!